 BOPIS locker solutions offered by Parcel Pending enhance the customer experience by making it quick, easy and convenient for customers to retrieve their orders.
 Customers can be in and out of the store with their goods within just minutes compared to the outdated method of waiting 10-15 minutes for a store associate to locate and provide their order.

-With the vast majority of consumers (80%) expecting to be able pick up their items in under 10 minutes from the time they enter the store, it is now more imperative than ever for retailers to consider implementing BOPIL to improve the customer service experience.
+With the vast majority of consumers (80%) expecting to be able to pick up their items in under 10 minutes from the time they enter the store, it is now more imperative than ever for retailers to consider implementing BOPIL to improve the customer service experience.